frankframework/frank-flow/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
-Add any other context about the problem here. (f.e. ladybug report / test adapter with larva test)
+Add any other context about the problem here. (f.e. ladybug report, console error or test adapter with larva test)